7 Myths About Death Valley

 Written by: , March 14th, 2018

 Maybe it’s the ominous-sounding name, but Death Valley National Park inspires endless myths.
-Site of the hottest temperature ever recorded on Earth and also North America’s driest location, Death Valley certainly comes by some of its reputation honestly, especially during summer.
-But many people don’t realize that this national park is a kind of desert paradise for much of the year, with ideal temperatures and a stark beauty like nowhere else in the world.
+What many people don’t realize is that this national park is a kind of desert paradise for much of the year, with ideal temperatures and a stark beauty like nowhere else in the world.

 Massage at The Inn